apple/ccs-caldavtester/README.txt

 	</verify>

 xmlElementMatch:
-	Compares the response with an XML data file and returns TRUE if there is a match, otherwise False.
+	Compares the response with an XML path and returns TRUE if there is a match, otherwise False.
 	The path is the absolute xpath from the root element down.
 Attribute, attribute-value and text contents tests of the matched element can be done using: